DylDevs/ETS2-Lane-Assist-Mockup/CHECKLIST.md

 - Impliment Theme toggle
 - Try sv-ttk for GUI instead of customtkinter ✓ (Could be an option in 2.0)
 - Add slight details and copyrights
+- Add brief explanation as to what the file does at the top of the code
+- Add notations to all files to mmake them easy to understand
 - Redine readme.md
 - Look into more open source licenses ✓ (Sticking with MIT)
 - Try to make preview window mockup (probobaly 2.0) ✓ (Looks acheiveable, will try to add in a future update (maybe before 2.0))